What Is Xavier Initialization?

 A static output of the activations will minimize the gradient while we still haven’t fully trained the algorithm.

-So, what we want here is a wide range of inputs for the sigmoid.
+So, we want a wide range of inputs for the sigmoid.
 These inputs depend on the weights, which will have to be initialized in a reasonable range so we can have a nice variance along the linear combinations:

 Xavier Initialization image 12